mnemnion/JLpeg.jl/docs/src/index.md

 for marks to overlap, that is, normally the check will be compared against the latest mark.
 To cite our XML example, the mark stack will be as deep as the tags are nested, comparisons are always against the top mark, and any mismatch fails the entire parse.
-This has the same time complexity as a grammar which allows mismatched tags, with a tiny added constant factor which is well-used.
+This has the same time complexity as a grammar which doesn't validate that tags match, with a small added constant factor which is well-used.

+Grammars normally have tidy properties, forming a neat heirarchical tree in which options either close themselves by succeeding or are backtracked off the stack (and of course, marks within a choice which fails are removed during backtracking).
+Proper use of `M` and `K` requires the author to balance this mechanism on their own.
+While it's possible to write a self-balancing analogue of this mechanism, we felt that the added flexibility was more than worth the additional care which must be taken.
+Consider what would be involved in writing the `longstr` grammar above, if `:close` had to be structurally balanced against `:open` somehow.

 Practical use of mark and check is as fast as it reasonably can be, and enables recognition of many common patterns in strings.